rowlandcoping/smokingbuns/TESTING.md

 ([back to top](#testing-documentation))

 The Lighthouse audits I initially ran had one common theme, that I needed to add meta-descriptions and reduce image sizes across the board.
 The background and footer images in particular were over-sized and needed serious slimming down.
-On the 'about' and 'menu' page I did not have header elements in correct sequential order.
+On the 'about' and 'menu' page I did not have heading elements in correct sequential order.

 IMAGES: